Bhagavad Geeta: Chapter 4, Verses 18–23

 yasya sarve samārambhāḥ kāmasaṅkalpavarjitāḥ,

 If a prisoner scheduled to be put to death dies before his execution date, he can’t be executed on the planned day of execution.
-Similarly, if a person doesn’t perceive himself to be the doer, no action can affect him/her.
+Similarly, if a person does not perceive himself to be the doer, no action can affect him/her.
 All his undertakings are free from desire or expectation of any results.
-Those who are inwardly content do not perform actions to fulfill desires, they perform actions from fulfillment for the welfare of society.
+Those who are inwardly content do not perform actions to fulfill desires.
+They perform actions from fulfillment for the welfare of society.
 They are the real pundits.

 Chapter 4, Verse 20